roderickperez/open-DARTS/README.md

 Check some our tutorials and a crash-course on openDARTS [here](https://gitlab.com/open-darts/open-darts-workshop).

+Also to get started take a look at the different examples in [models](https://gitlab.com/open-darts/open-darts/-/tree/development/models?ref_type=heads).

 ## Documentation

 For more information about how to get started visit the [documentation](https://open-darts.gitlab.io/open-darts/).